Essential Cybersecurity Compliance Standards

 According to a recent survey with IBM Security, the cost of a data breach has reached record numbers in 2022, averaging USD 4.35 million and representing a 2.6% increase from last year.
 With the stakes of a vulnerability higher than ever, you need to employ every strategy to mitigate threats in your environment.
 This includes staying updated with the latest compliance standards.

-While non-compliance often leads to costly data breaches, the monetary penalties associated can be just as crippling for your organization.
+While non-compliance often leads to costly data breaches, the monetary penalties associated can be just as crippling for your organisation.
 Although the penalties and fines for non-adherence varies by circumstance, U.S. Cybersecurity places it at three times more than the costs of instilling compliancy measures.
 For example, the largest non-compliance fine in history reportedly cost Didi Global USD 1.2 billion.

 What is HIPAA?

-Best practices include the following:
+Best practises include the following:

 - Understanding the HIPAA rules.The HIPAA Privacy Rule governs PHI use and disclosure, while the Security Rule provides safeguards.
 The Breach Notification Rule mandates notifying patients, the media, and HHS in case of a breach.

 - Conduct a risk assessment.
 This involves identifying all the PHI your organisation collects, processes, and stores.

 - Implement policies and procedures.
 Based on your risk assessment results, develop and implement policies and procedures that address each risk identified.